Jacky Hénin

-Jacky Hénin (born 12 November 1960 in Douai) is a French politician and Member of the European Parliament for the north-west of France.
+Jacky Hénin (born 12 November 1960) is a French politician and Member of the European Parliament for the north-west of France.
 He is a member of the French Communist Party, which is part of the European United Left–Nordic Green Left group, and sits on the European Parliament's Committee on International Trade.

 He is also member of the Committee on Industry, Research and Energy and a substitute for the delegation for relations with Belarus.